voschezang/coding-handbook/language-spec.md

 	1. It can be defined using a listing of all elements, e.g. `EvenInt = { 0, 2, 4, ... }`.
 	2. Or using a property or equivalence relation, e.g. `MyFloat = { n where 0.1 < n < 1 or n > 10 }`
 	- A more programmer-oriented method is to write it as `Bool = true | false`, where the right-hand values are mutually exclusive.
-	- Type cannot be recursive.
+	- Type cannot recursively call themselves.
 This prevents the following contradiction `RusselsSet = { n where n not in RusselsSet }`

 * A **Type-Class** is an intersection of multiple types.
 	- E.g. `PositiveEvenInt = PositiveInt & EvenInt`, where `&` denotes the logical _and_ operator.